-The project will be supervised by Prof. B. Valley and Dr. M. Herfort from ENSI (the Swiss Federal Nuclear Safety Inspectorate).
+The project will be supervised by Prof. B. Valley and Dr. D. Jaeggi from swisstopo (the Swiss Geological Survey) in collaboration with Martin Herfort (ENSI, the Swiss Federal Nuclear Safety Inspectorate).
 The Mont-Terri laboratory is managed by swisstopo and interactions with the laboratory personal will be required for the field component of the MSc thesis.
 The student will also benefit from the very active and stimulating research community that work at the Mont-Terri laboratory.